Introduction to GeoST#

 This quick introduction will cover some of the key concepts and basic features of GeoST to help you get started.
 GeoST depends heavily on popular data science libraries Pandas and GeoPandas but GeoST provides readily available, frequently used selections on data held in DataFrame or GeoDataFrame objects.
 This makes GeoST an easy to use option for less experienced Python users while more experienced users can easily access the underlying DataFrames and develop their own functionalities.

-GeoST is designed to work with many different kinds of subsurface data that is available in The Netherlands but, even though still under construction, it will be handle any kind of subsurface data.
+GeoST is designed to work with many different kinds of subsurface data that is available in The Netherlands.
+GeoST is a work-in-progress and aims to support an increasing number of data sources.
 Below is a list of different data sources which are currently supported or will be supported by GeoST in the future:

 • CPT